kareiku/DBM4J/README.md

 ## Table of Contents

 - **IDatabaseManager**: Interface of the database manager.
 Contains method signatures for fetching and updating, based on queries.
-- **DatabaseManager**: Abstract class that define how queries will return data and update tables.
-- **MySQLDatabaseManager**: Concrete database manager for MySQL connections.
-- **SQLiteDatabaseManager**: Concrete database manager for SQLite connections.
+- **DatabaseManager**: Class that provides URL setup and usage of the methods defined in the interface.

 ## Features